UK Ag Equine Programs to host equine showcase, breeders' short course

 Both programs are open to veterinarians, owners and managers of all horse breeds or anyone with an interest in learning more about equine reproduction and topics concerning horse management.
 Continuing education credit for veterinarians and veterinary technicians is pending approval by the Kentucky Board of Veterinary Examiners.

-UK is also accepting sponsor participation for the event.
+UK is also accepting sponsor participation in the event.
 Display opportunities are available to participating organizations.
 Please email email@example.com for details.

-To register for the event, visit https://2017ukshowcaseshortcourse.eventbrite.com.
-UK Equine Showcase rates are $50 per person, or $40 each when two or more people from the same organization register at the same time.
-Early registration rates for the Kentucky Breeders’ Short Course are $75 per person, or $65 each when two or more people register at the same time.
-Attendees can enroll in both the showcase and the short course for $100 per person, or $90 each when two or more people from the same organization register.
+To register for the event, visit https://2015ukshowcaseshortcourse.eventbrite.com.
+Early bird registration rates last until Jan.
+5. UK Equine Showcase early bird rates are $50 per person, or $40 each when two or more people from the same organization register at the same time.
+Early registration rates for the Kentucky Breeders’ Short Course are $100 per person, or $90 each when two or more people register at the same time.
+Attendees can enroll in both the showcase and the short course for $125 per person, or $115 each when two or more people from the same organization register.
 Registration will close Jan.
-23.
+16. College students are eligible for a reduced rate to the showcase and short course, but student designated space is limited and on a first-requested, first-served basis.
+Students or UK faculty interested in attending either or both days should email firstname.lastname@example.org.
+More about this event and other information about UK Ag Equine Programs can be found at http://www.ca.uky.edu/equine.

 Author: Holly Wiemers